AnarchoFatSats/comercial-mva/README.md

 3. Update the image paths in the HTML and CSS files:
    - For hero: Update `background-image` in `css/styles.css`
-   - For testimonials and logos: Update `data-src` attributes in `index.html`
+   - For testimonials and logos: Update `src` attributes in `index.html`

 ### AWS Amplify Setup